All You Need to Know About Bacteria in Hot Water Systems

 - Storing water at a dangerous temperature range

-- Faulty parts resulting in a false water heater temperature
+- Faulty parts creating a false water heater temperature reading

 We’re going to explain how and why bacteria might grow in your water heater and how you can reduce the risk of it growing and also get rid of it.